georgercarder/alerts/README.md

 ```

-### Please let me know in git issue if you have questions, comments, or would liek to contribute.
+### Please let me know in git issue if you have questions, comments, or would like to contribute.